George Forbes (New Zealand politician): Entry to parliament

-Upon his retirement in 1943 after what eventually was a long political career, Forbes was interviewed about being a Liberal, saying, "[Liberalism] is not something static, but changes to meet the needs of the time.
+Upon his retirement in 1943, after what was a long political career, Forbes was interviewed about being a Liberal, saying,"[Liberalism] is not something static, but changes to meet the needs of the time.
 It is a habit of mind."
-In his latter years as Prime Minister he was considered conservative and orthodox in financial policy, but as a new member of parliament, Forbes took a radical approach from his first moments in the House in 1909.
+In his latter years as prime minister he was considered conservative and orthodox in financial policy, but as a new member of parliament, Forbes took a radical approach from his first moments in the House in 1909.
 As a champion of leasehold land settlement, he spoke first in June 1909 about the need to break-down the rural land monopolies and settle people on vacant lands to advance the cause of humanity.
 In October 1909 he spoke again at length to defend the continuation of leasehold land policies and land settlement in the face of increasing favour for freehold policies, including in his own Liberal Party.
 Forbes also formed an immediate and friendly association with Āpirana Ngata and he spoke strongly in favour of the need for Maori to be untied from legislation, to be treated fairly and justly in the settlement of their lands.
 Forbes addressed the House in October 1909 telling members, "I say that the Maoris are citizens of this country just as much as the white men are, and when we effect Maori settlement credit should be given for it in the same way as it would be given for white settlement, and not treated as if it was nothing.
 I say that the settlement of the Maori race on the land is quite as necessary as the settlement of Europeans."
-In his 17 November 1909 address to the House, Forbes then broke with some in his Party, including his leader Sir Joseph Ward, to express his disappointment at the land proposals contained in the Budget and he expressed concern that enthusiasm for the Liberal Party would be killed by the surrender of its centrepiece leasehold policy of the past.
+In his 17 November 1909 address to the House, Forbes then broke with some in his party, including his leader Sir Joseph Ward, to express his disappointment at the land proposals contained in the Budget and he expressed concern that enthusiasm for the Liberal Party would be killed by the surrender of its centrepiece leasehold policy of the past.

 The Liberal Party had always been a coalition of factions and prided itself on so being.
 Forbes belonged to the Radical section of the Liberals and was considered one of the Canterbury 'progressives' along with Ell, Laurenson, Russell, Davey and Witty.
-He became the Liberal Party's Whip after four years in the House of Representatives, when party leader Thomas Mackenzie became Prime Minister in March 1912 and the Radical element of the Party gained a foothold in Cabinet.
+He became the Liberal Party's Whip after four years in the House of Representatives, when party leader Thomas Mackenzie became prime minister in March 1912 and the Radical element of the party gained a foothold in Cabinet.
 Forbes retained his position of Whip when his party went into opposition on 10 July 1912.
 However, he had considerably higher status within the Liberal Party than his official responsibilities indicated, although few thought of him as a potential leader.